prociow/Android-Test-Coverage/README.md

 ## How to run

-Your reports will be generate inside build folder: **app/build/reports/jacoco**
+Your repor ts will be generate inside build folder: **app/build/reports/jacoco**

 ```bash
 ./gradlew clean jacocoTestReport